alicjamichalak/homepage-webpack/readme.md

 ### Subpages:

--wtf-course -> you can see some of my notes from the course -contact -> you can see my form playground
+- wtf-course -> you can see some of my notes from the course
+- contact -> you can see my form playground

 ### To run my project you can use this commands:

--`npm run start` - runs development mode
+- `npm run start` - runs development mode

--`npm run build` - runs build process for production
+- `npm run build` - runs build process for production

--`npm run publish` - runs build process and publish the page using `gh-pages` branch
+- `npm run publish` - runs build process and publish the page using `gh-pages` branch